claudiofsr/find-identical-files/README.md

 # find-identical-files
 Find identical files according to their size and hashing algorithm.

+Therefore, a file is identical to another if they both have the same size and hash.

 "A hash function is a mathematical algorithm that takes an input (in this case, a file) and produces a fixed-size string of characters, known as a hash value or checksum.
 The hash value acts as a summary representation of the original input.